 How I wish this were true, but love does not solve everything.

-But all that love doesn’t stop me from sometimes wondering if a difficult reaction on their part or a bizarre piece of behavior is the result of my parenting or the life they had before.
+But all that love doesn’t stop me from sometimes wondering if a difficult reaction on their part or an unexpected piece of behavior is the result of my parenting or the life they had before.
 I never have to wonder that when my youngest, who joined our family by birth, has a melt-down, and so I am never distracted by the thought.
 I can be more present with her.
 It’s true.
 I’d like to deny it, but I cannot.

-All that love does not make it any easier when people tell my youngest how much she looks like me — or how pretty her red hair is.
+All that love does not make it any easier when people tell my youngest how much she looks like me—or how pretty her red hair is.
 And that she has her father’s adorable nose and clearly my everything else.
 And she should not be denied those expressions.
 She should be allowed to soak them up.
 But I am sure that it stings my two eldest.
 People don’t mention to my eldest, for example, that she is a bookworm just like her mother or to my middle that he clearly has the mathematical prowess of his father.
 These things are not as obvious to spectators as full lips and freckles.

 All that love doesn’t prevent my daughter and son from wishing they matched their little sister and parents, no matter how much they love their brown skin and tightly curled hair and no matter how much their little sister wants to look just like them.